 STL isn’t exactly near an ocean, but you can still find fresh seafood at many restaurants in the St. Louis area.
 Check out these local restaurants by visiting their sites and seeing what type of Seafood dishes are currently featured on their menu.
 Going out to restaurant to eat seafood can be more than a little intimidating.
 There are usually a lot of seafood dishes to choose from, and no one wants the nasty surprise of ordering something with a head, or worse, raw – not unless that is what they wanted

-Seafood Restaurants in St. Louis
+Seafood St. Louis

 Coconut Shrimp: This is an iconic Chinese dish that has made its way past traditional Chinese cuisine and into the hearts of restaurant lovers around the globe.
 While it isn’t the most well-known dish on the planet, it is quite delicious.
 There are two versions.
 The first is the most popular and is fried in a mixture of breadcrumbs and coconut flakes and usually eaten with sweet chili sauce.
 The second is served in its very own creamy coconut sauce.
 Both dishes are quite good, although both work better as an appetizer rather than a main course.